ChenglongChen/tensorflow-DSMM/README.md

 ### Data
 This project is developed with regard to the data format provided in the [第三届魔镜杯大赛](https://www.ppdai.ai/mirror/goToMirrorDetail?mirrorId=1).

 You can see `/data/DATA.md` for the data format description and prepared data accordingly.
 Your data should be placed in the `data` directory.
+Current `data` directory also holds a toy data.

 If you want to run a quick demo, you can download data from the above competition link.
+Download is allowed after registration.

 ### Demo
 ```bash